superseed-xyz/node/README.md

 - 500 GB SSD (NVME Recommended)
 - 100mb/s+ Download

-> Note: Please keep in mind if you are going to run also Ethereum node locally (EL+CL layers), these system requirements will significantly grow up!
+> Note: Please keep in mind if you are going to run also Ethereum node locally (EL+CL layers), these system requirements will significantly grow!

 ## Installation and Configuration